lmitelman/lmitelman.github.io/content/posts/silent-launches.md

 In the dark launching process, we modify our systems to run the new feature in the background, without showing any changes to users.
 This involves executing all its functions, data processing and system interactions silently.

-Meanwhile, this allows test engineers to evaluate the new feature performance in a real-world setting without impacting the user experience.
+Meanwhile, this allows test engineers to evaluate the new feature performance in a real-world setting, without impacting the user experience.

 <p style="margin-top: 30px;"></p>
 <img src="/images/silent-launches/dark-launching.png" alt="Dark Launching" style="width:90%; height:auto;">

-This process allows for performance testing, issue detection, infrastructure scaling assessments and stress testing under actual traffic conditions while keeping it hidden from users.
+This process allows for performance testing, issue detection, infrastructure scaling analysis and stress testing under actual traffic conditions, while keeping it hidden from users.

 Dark launching is particularly effective for critical updates where precision is crucial and risks are high.
 Its strength lies in testing features discreetly, maintaining user experience while identifying potential issues early.
 However, it requires significant backend effort and may not capture real user reactions or feedback, as users are unaware of the changes being tested.